-The answer is yes, but in this guide we provide some more information on where the food we produce goes and why people still go hungry.
+The answer is yes, but, in this guide we provide some more nuance and information on where the food we produce goes, and why people in the world still go hungry.

 Summary – Is There Currently Enough Food In The World To Feed Everyone?

 - We have 7.7 billion people in the world as of 2019

 - As of 2019, the world produces enough food to feed about 10 billion people, or roughly just under 1.5x the current world population number (Huffpost.com)

 - But, to be accurate – whether there is enough food demands a location specific answer – it depends on the country or local geographic region in the world being referred to

 - Generally, low income and underdeveloped countries and regions have the most people that go ‘hungry’.
 This is mainly due to poverty, which leads to uneven geographic distribution and access to affordable food around the world